 Today, because of the beauty of modern technology and electricity, the average active-duty soldier can stroll through a buffet line and eat three squares a day at our military's state-of-the-art dining facilities.
-The ease of feeding troops in this manner immediately stops after the grid comes down!
-Our military men and women are fed in chow facilities and supplied at base commissaries that are managed and operated under civilian military contracts.
 Has anyone ever stopped to wonder whether or not that food would continue to be delivered to the base each day after a grid-down event?

-Like all food distribution networks in the US today, that military's civilian contractors organize and operate their chow halls and commissaries with POS-style computers perfectly synced with precision food management software, distribution center networks, shipping coordinators, trucking companies, and delivery personnel.
-All of your base's food is dependent on a complex matrix of tens of thousands of electrical signals bouncing around the country on a daily basis.
-This complex food infrastructure is contracted out so your soldiers' food can be delivered fresh on multiple truck deliveries each and every week and the military can focus on its war-fighting and defense missions.
-The computers and networks for the chow hall manager, cash registers, trucking, and delivery companies, food distribution centers, food canning facilities and twenty other steps in between are not going to function without electricity.
-Even if you could harden or replace their computers, they surely aren't going to be synced up on a network with the entirety of the American electric grid down.
+Like all food distribution networks in the US today, the military's civilian contractors organize and operate their chow halls and commissaries with POS-style computers perfectly synced with precision food management software, distribution center networks, shipping coordinators, trucking companies, and delivery personnel.
+All of the base's food is dependent on a complex matrix of tens of thousands of electrical signals bouncing around the country on a daily basis.
+This complex food infrastructure is contracted out so the soldiers' food can be delivered fresh on multiple truck deliveries each and every week and the military can focus on its war-fighting and defense missions.
+The computers and networks for the chow hall manager, cash registers, trucking, delivery companies, food distribution centers, food canning facilities and twenty other steps in between are not going to function without electricity.
+Even if you could harden or replace their computers, they surely aren't going to be synced up with the nation's food distribution network with the entirety of the American electric grid down.